-Our client was the sole occupant in a single vehicle accident on 3 June 2018.
-As a result he was treated by paramedics and transported to hospital where he returned a high range BAC.
+Our client was the sole occupant in a single-vehicle accident on 3 June 2018.
+As a result, he was treated by paramedics and transported to a hospital, where he returned a high range BAC.

 As the impact of the term of imprisonment imposed by Toronto Local Court would adversely affect our client’s prospects of future employment, we lodged a severity appeal on his behalf against the decision.

 Solicitor Erin Nulty and Barrister Rebekah Court attended Newcastle District Court to appeal the Local Court decision.
-Submissions were tendered to the Court on behalf of our client in an effort to reduce the penalties imposed by the prior Local Court decision.
-Upon appeal, the Court ordered that the sentence of imprisonment imposed be set aside, and ordered our client to enter an Intensive Corrections Order for a period of 13 months.
+Submissions were tendered to the Court on behalf of our client to reduce the penalties imposed by the prior Local Court decision.
+Upon appeal, the Court ordered that the sentence of imprisonment imposed be set aside and ordered our client to enter an Intensive Corrections Order for a period of 13 months.

-The client was immensely relieved with the outcome of the appeal as he was no longer subject to a term of imprisonment.
+The client was immensely relieved with the appeal outcome as he was no longer subject to a term of imprisonment.
 The imposition of the Intensive Corrections Order enabled him to serve this sentence in the community.

 Section 10(1)(b) – M/V Exceed Speed Limit over 30km/h – Downing Centre District Court

-Our client, a 53-year-old male who was charged with Class A m/v exceed speed limit >30km/h.
+Our client, a 53-year-old male, charged with Class A m/v, exceed the speed limit >30km/h.
 The maximum penalties for these offences are a 3 month automatic licence disqualification, and a fine of $2,200.00.
 Our solicitor made submissions to the Magistrate at Hornsby Local Court.
 The Local Court Magistrate convicted our client and ordered a 3-month licence disqualification and a $500 fine.

+Our client had been involved in a serious truck accident while driving a car on the M5 motorway just before the incident.
+He had been diagnosed with PTSD and suffered a panic attack on the M1 Motorway when surrounded by three heavy vehicles which caused him to accelerate for a matter of seconds.
 Our client’s employment as a truck driver would have been affected and he would have lost his income so he asked us to lodge a severity appeal in the District Court.
-Our client had been involved in a serious truck accident while driving a car on the M5 motorway just prior to the incident.
-He had been diagnosed with PTSD and suffered a panic attack on the M1 Motorway when surrounded by three heavy vehicles which caused him to accelerate for a matter of seconds.

-Solicitor Kevin Vierboom made extensive submissions in relation the M5 accident, the timeframe of the incident, our client’s employment and previous good character.
-Following these submissions, the Judge dismissed the charges and ordered a Good Behaviour Bond for a term of 6 months pursuant to section 10(1)(b) of the Crimes (Sentencing Procedure) Act 1999.
+Solicitor Kevin Vierboom made extensive submissions in relation to the M5 accident, the timeframe of the incident, our client’s employment and previous good character.
+Following these submissions, the Judge dismissed the charges and ordered a Good Behaviour Bond for a term of 6 months under section 10(1)(b) of the Crimes (Sentencing Procedure) Act 1999.